LeoVarnet/TMST/README.md

 ## Features

-- Computation of Amplitude-Modulation Spectra (AMspectrum.m) and Spectrograms (AMspectrogram.m): TMST allows users to calculate the amplitude-modulation spectrum of an audio signal, providing valuable insights into the temporal changes in signal strength across different modulation rates.
+- Computation of Amplitude-Modulation Spectra (AMspectrum.m) and f0-Modulation Spectra (f0Mspectrum.m) from a sound.
+This provides valuable insight into the amount of temporal modulation present in the signal, across different modulation rates.
+In the case of speech sounds, the different rhythms have been associated to various linguistic content (phonetic rhythm, syllabic rhythm...).
 This is based on an auditory filterbank decomposition of the signal.

+- This information can also be displayed as spectrograms (functions AMscalogram.m and f0Mscalogram.m) to reveal the dynamics of the modulation rhythms across time.

-The function AMIspectrum computes the excitation pattern in the audio/modulation frequency channels.
+- The function AMIspectrum.m computes the excitation pattern in the audio/modulation frequency channels, using a simple model of the human aditory system.

-- Computation of F0-Modulation Spectra (f0Mspectrum.m): The toolbox also allows the computation of f0-modulation spectra, which reveals variations in the fundamental frequency across different modulation rates.
+See section [Example WalkThrough](https://github.com/LeoVarnet/TMST/blob/main/README.md#example-walkthrough) for an illustration of the use of these functions.

 ## Dependencies